EA Boat Registration FAQs

 Clubs can apply for EA boat registrations through the Club Management System.

 The individual who does this will need a British Rowing membership with a username and password to be able to access this system.
 They must log in through the website – www.britishrowing.org – and select the Club Management button.
 This will open the Club Management system which includes a tab for EA Boat Registration.
-New boats can be added and previous registrations can be renewed before payment is made, either online via Worldpay or via invoice.
+New boats can be added and previous registrations can be renewed before payment is made, either online via Stripe or by invoice.